Access to Contraception and Family Planning

-The Clergy Advisory Board of Planned Parenthood Federation of America (PPFA) strongly supports increasing the availability of affordable birth control and funding for family planning programs.
+The Clergy Advocacy Board of Planned Parenthood Federation of America (PPFA) strongly supports the availability of affordable birth control and government funding for family planning programs.

 The decision to have a child is one of the most important decisions women and couples make.
-The privileged in this world have access to the services necessary to decide for themselves when and whether to plan for a family.
-Low-income women and couples often do not.
-More than seventeen million women in the U.S. need subsidized birth control, but there is not enough funding to meet the need.
-Women, regardless of their socioeconomic status, should have access to affordable reproductive health care services to ensure that they can plan their pregnancies.
-Poor women are just as capable of making moral decisions about whether or not to bear children as affluent women.
+Women, regardless of their socioeconomic status, should have access to affordable and comprehensive reproductive health care including the full range of contraception methods.
+Women and families struggling to make ends meet are just as capable of making moral decisions about having children as are affluent women.

-We are all created in God’s image, and as clergy we believe it is our responsibility to encourage people to be good stewards of their bodies.
-Women are unable to treat their bodies with reverence and respect when faced with barriers to services that can help them plan pregnancies, prevent sexually transmitted infections, including HIV, and detect breast and cervical cancer.
+We are all created in God’s image, and all of us share as responsible agents in being good stewards of our bodies.
+Women should be able to treat their bodies with reverence and respect in order to plan pregnancies, prevent sexually transmitted infections, and help prevent breast and cervical cancer.

 As clergy who have counseled women facing unintended pregnancies, we know that birth control is an important part of health care.
-We urge our elected officials to endorse reproductive health care by supporting programs that expand birth control access to low-income women and men, ensure that insurance plans cover birth control prescriptions, help universities and nonprofit health care providers offer low-cost contraceptives, and guarantee that pharmacies dispense contraception.
-Birth control is basic health care.
+We urge our elected officials to endorse reproductive health care by supporting programs that expand birth control access to low-income women and men, ensure that insurance plans cover the full range of FDA-approved birth control methods, help universities and nonprofit health care providers offer low-cost contraceptives, and guarantee that pharmacies dispense contraception.
+Birth control is basic, preventive health care.
 All women and couples should have access to affordable family planning.